 Interestingly, the British Columbia first nations never signed any treaties with the colonial powers.
 They never sold their lands and never surrendered anything to them, which many other tribes did during those times.
 So, a lot of land titles still belong to them.
 A lot of them are in courts trying to reclaim their lands, their names and their space on the map of the world.

-Faith of British Columbia First Nations
+The faith of British Columbia First Nations

 Like most ancient tribes, British Columbia First Nations people also worshipped nature.
-I watched a video at Whistler Cultural center that talked about how they worshipped the mountains, the rivers, the earth and their ancestors.
+I watched a video at Whistler Cultural center that talked about how they worshipped the mountains, the rivers, the earth, and their ancestors.
 They believe that the good people were turned into mountains – which means mountains are their ancestors.
 They talk about their living relationship with rivers, forests, and mountains.

 Ancestor worship is the most prevalent one.
 In their ritual dances and ceremonies, their ancestors descend down and are present there to bless or to be the witness.
 This is done through the elaborate masks that they wear while dancing.
 Like in Ramlila at Ramnagar, they become the person or the spirit that they are portraying.